 So if you have a database that you haven’t touched for a long time it could be you send out an e-mail to in order to drive people into Facebook where they probably feel a bit more comfortable.

 It’s another way of cleaning your databases as people move on and change their email address.
 This activity could be a very useful exercise.

 Hopefully that’s given you some food for thought.
 If you want to get in touch with us then we’d love to help.

-Jason Hulott is Business Development Director at Internet Marketing Specialists, Speedie Consultants.
+Jason Hulott is Business Development Director at Digital Marketing Specialists, Speedie Consultants.
+He is Google Partner certified.
 His role is to identify and implement traffic generating and revenue increasing ideas for our client base.